tifcodes/budgetApp/README.md

 ### Working On
 Adding user authentication <br>
-Adding specific categories (rent budget, the expense will go to rent)
+Adding specific categories (food budget, the expense the user input (grocery) will go to food budget) Letting user know if they are close to their budget and if they went over

 ### Build with